Are you looking for an easy DIY fix for beat-up baseboards? Using this method, you can learn how to fix up your baseboards quickly.

 If you also have damaged baseboards and want to make old ones look pretty again, here are some tips for you.

 First, get one of these oil-based paint markers that closely matches the shade of your baseboards.

 Then, wipe down the baseboards that you will be fixing.
-I used an all-purpose spray that I make at home, but you can also use Pledge multi-surface cleaner or a mix of gentle soap and water.
-You’ll actually notice quite a big difference after just doing this step.
+You’ll notice quite a big difference after just doing this step.
+I used an all-purpose spray I make at home, but you can also use Pledge multi-surface cleaner or a mix of gentle soap and water.

 Using a Paint Pen on Your Baseboards to Touch Up the Paint

 After the baseboards are completely dry, grab your paint marker and carefully touch up the chipped and scratched spots.